zero-hbar/lfrf-mock/index.md

 <div id="about"></div>
 # **HOW WE HELP**

-- We provide funds to those unable to afford mental health services
+- We provide funds to those unable to afford mental health services.
-- We partner with Accredited clinics that adhere to strict ethical standards
+- We partner with Accredited clinics that adhere to strict ethical standards .
-- We advocate for underinsured and uninsured individuals
+- We advocate for underinsured and uninsured individuals.

 > *"FREEDOM IS THE ABILITY TO ASK FOR HELP - AND BE HEARD."*